برجاء الإنتظار ...

 The dose of Takepron depends on your condition.
 The recommended doses of Takepron for adults are given below.
 Your doctor will sometimes prescribe you a different dose and will tell you how long your treatment will last.

-Treatment of heartburn and acid regurgitation: one 15 mg or 30 mg capsule every day for 4 weeks.
+Treatment of heartburn and acid regurgitation: One 15 mg or 30 mg capsule every day for 4 weeks.
 If symptoms persist you should report to your doctor.
 If your symptoms are not relieved within 4 weeks, please contact your doctor.

-Treatment of duodenal ulcer: one 30 mg capsule every day for 2 weeks.
+Treatment of duodenal ulcer: One 30 mg capsule every day for 2 weeks.

-Treatment of stomach ulcer: one 30 mg capsule every day for 4 weeks.
+Treatment of stomach ulcer: One 30 mg capsule every day for 4 weeks.

-Treatment of inflammation in your oesophagus (reflux oesophagitis): one 30 mg capsule every day for 4 weeks.
+Treatment of inflammation in your oesophagus (reflux oesophagitis): One 30 mg capsule every day for 4 weeks.

-Long-term prevention of reflux oesophagitis: one 15 mg capsule every day, your doctor may adjust your dose to one 30 mg capsule every day.
+Long-term prevention of reflux oesophagitis: One 15 mg capsule every day, your doctor may adjust your dose to one 30 mg capsule every day.

 Treatment of infection of Helicobacter pylori: The recommended dose is one 30 mg capsule in combination with two different antibiotics in the morning and one 30 mg capsule in combination with two different antibiotics in the evening.
 Treatment will usually be every day for 7 days.